frantzalexander/DataSciencePortfolio/README.md

 # DataSciencePortfolio
 A portfolio collection of data science projects to demonstrate knowledge and skillsets on topics I find interesting.

-The projects are placed in descending order.
+The projects are placed in descending order based on recency.

 Where the most recent projects are at the top for each category.